-User testing has shown a 70% acceptance rate

-High-Risk Pregnancy Pilot for Kilkari

-A pilot in Ganjam and Sundargarh, Odisha, targeted Kilkari subscribers - pregnant women with diabetes, hypertension, or severe anaemia.
+User testing has shown a 70% acceptance rate High-Risk Pregnancy Pilot for Kilkari A pilot in Ganjam and Sundargarh, Odisha, targeted Kilkari subscribers - pregnant women with diabetes, hypertension, or severe anaemia.
 Over 10 weeks, they received recorded voice calls with tailored content on symptoms, warning signs, check-ups, nutrition, delivery, postpartum care, and long-term health.
 Following the pilot's completion, a large-scale research evaluation will be conducted, with plans to integrate the content into Kilkari 2.0.
 Approximately 830 women completed the pilot.
 A telephonic survey with the first group of participants revealed promising outcomes:

 37% improved their dietary habits by incorporating more nutritious meals.

-Equity Equity

-By 2030, ARMMAN aims to empower over 10 million mothers from marginalised communities-including migrants, religious minorities, and scheduled castes and tribes-along with their families.
+Health Equity By 2030, ARMMAN aims to empower over 10 million mothers from marginalised communities-including migrants, religious minorities, and scheduled castes and tribes-along with their families.
 This is done by providing them with critical and timely health information.
 This initiative will promote multi-generational health benefits across the country.

-Health Equity Pilots: Ensuring Accessible, Affordable, and Equitable Care

-Our Health Equity Pilots are designed to ensure that maternal and child health care is available, accessible, affordable, acceptable, and equitable for vulnerable and equity-encumbered populations in select regions.

-Strategic Partnerships to Reach Vulnerable Communities

-To achieve this goal, we partnered with organisations experienced in working with these vulnerable groups in various geographies across India:
+Health Equity Pilots: Ensuring Accessible, Affordable, and Equitable Care Our Health Equity Pilots are designed to ensure that maternal and child health care is available, accessible, affordable, acceptable, and equitable for vulnerable and equity-encumbered populations in select regions. an the con Strategic Partnerships to Reach Vulnerable Communities To achieve this goal, we partnered with organisations experienced in working with these vulnerable groups in various geographies across India: Sukarya:

-Sukarya:

 This organisation assists in reaching rural religious minorities in Nuh, Haryana, covering 5 villages in the area.
+(GBMM): This partner Scheduled in Betul, Ma 30 villages i Next year, ARMMAN will partner with two more organisations to expand its reach to urban slums, focusing on minority populations and migrant communities.
 Gram Bharti Mahila Mandal (GBMM):